s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 The attacker (also referred to as the Prober) wants to learn remote channels balances (which is private information).
 To achieve this goal, it sends fake payments, or _probes_, and observes where they fail.
 If a probe reaches the final destination, all channels along the path have sufficient balances.
 Otherwise, if the probe fails somewhere along the path, the Prober learns that the erring node lacks balance.

 The attacker's knowledge may be visualized as follows.
 The outer interval denotes the target channel.
 The star shows the true balance.
-The colored area is the set of all points where, according to the attacker's current knowledge, the balance may be. $b^l$ and $b^u$ are the current balance bounds.
+The colored area is the set of all points where, according to the attacker's current knowledge, the balance may be. b^l and b^u are the current balance bounds.

 <img width="400" src="../images/lightning-probing-2/1dim.png" alt="The attacker's knowledge when probing one channel."/>